 This course introduces the Incident Command System (ICS) and provides the foundation for higher-level ICS training.
 This course describes the history, features, and principles and organization structure of the Incident Command System.
 It also explains the relationship between ICS and the National Incident Management System (NIMS).
-(Course will meet ICS 100/200/700/800 requirements.)
+Course will meet ICS 100/200/700/800 requirements.
+This class may include students from multiple sections.

 - Analyze the National Incident Management System (NIMS) and its application to coordinating and integrating a response to domestic incidents.